bbauska/12-seo-types/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul>
   <li><b>Improved Rankings:</b> On-page SEO can help improve the ranking of individual web pages in SERPs, leading to increased organic traffic.</li>
+  <li><b>Increased <a href="https://www.geeksforgeeks.org/click-through-rate-ctr-definition-formula-and-factors-affecting-ctr/">
-  <li><b>Increased <a href="">Click-Through Rate (CTR)</a>:</b> By optimizing title tags and meta descriptions, on-page SEO can increase the CTR of search results, leading to more visitors to the website.</li>
+    Click-Through Rate (CTR)</a>:</b> By optimizing title tags and meta descriptions, on-page SEO can increase the CTR of search results, leading to more visitors to the website.</li>
-  <li><b>Improved User Experience:</b> On-page SEO can improve the user experience by making web pages more relevant, informative, and engaging.
+  <li><b>Improved User Experience:</b> On-page SEO can improve the user experience by
+    making web pages more relevant, informative, and engaging.
 This can lead to increased time on site, lower bounce rates, and higher conversion rates.</li>
-  <li><b>Better Crawlability and Indexability:</b> By optimizing the structure and content of a web page, on-page SEO can make it easier for search engines to crawl and index the page, ensuring that it appears in relevant search results.</li>
+  <li><b>Better Crawlability and Indexability:</b> By optimizing the structure and content
+    of a web page, on-page SEO can make it easier for search engines to crawl and index the page, ensuring that it appears in relevant search results.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Elements of On-Page SEO</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>There can be multiple elements of On-Page SEO, some of the most common are as follows:</p>
 <ul>
-  <li><b>Title Tag:</b> The title tag is the clickable headline that appears in search engine results.
+  <li><b>Title Tag:</b> The title tag is the clickable headline that appears in
+    search engine results.
 It should be concise, descriptive, and include relevant keywords.</li>
+  <li><b><a href="https://www.geeksforgeeks.org/what-is-meta-description-in-seo-defintion-use-and-importance/">
-  <li><b><a href="">Meta Description:</a></b> The meta description is a brief summary of the web page that appears below the title tag in search results.
+    Meta Description:</a></b> The meta description is a brief summary of the web page that appears below the title tag in search results.
 It should be informative and compelling to encourage users to click on the link.</li>
-  <li><b>Header Tags:</b> Header tags (H1, H2, H3, etc.) are used to structure the content on a web page and indicate the importance of different sections.
+  <li><b>Header Tags:</b> Header tags (H1, H2, H3, etc.) are used to structure the
+    content on a web page and indicate the importance of different sections.
 They should be used strategically to highlight important keywords and phrases.</li>
-  <li><b>Content:</b> The content on a web page should be high-quality, relevant to the target audience, and optimized for relevant keywords.
+  <li><b>Content:</b> The content on a web page should be high-quality, relevant to
+    the target audience, and optimized for relevant keywords.
 It should be well-written, engaging, and informative.</li>
-  <li><b>Images:</b> Images can enhance the user experience and make a web page more visually appealing.
+  <li><b>Images:</b> Images can enhance the user experience and make a web page more
+    visually appealing.
 However, they should be optimized for the web by compressing them and using descriptive alt tags.</li>
+  <li><b><a href="https://www.geeksforgeeks.org/difference-between-external-link-and-internal-link/">
-  <li><b><a href="">Internal Links</a>:</b> Internal links connect different pages on the same website.
+    Internal Links</a>:</b> Internal links connect different pages on the same website.
 	They help search engines understand the structure of the website and distribute link equity throughout the site.</li>
+  <li><b><a href="https://www.geeksforgeeks.org/what-are-external-links/">
-  <li><b><a href="">External Links</a>:</b> External links connect a web page to other websites.
+    External Links</a>:</b> External links connect a web page to other websites.
 They can be used to provide additional information, cite sources, or build relationships with other websites.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>2.
 Off-Page SEO</h2>